cabo/yang-standin/draft-bormann-cbor-yang-standin.md

 If a decoder receives data for a union-typed node, it MUST accept any data type of the union, even though it may violate additional constraints outside the schema.

+## Derived types and indirection

+When a stand-in tag type is used as a base type of some derived type the rules for stand-in tag apply.
+If the derived type has some restrictions those restrictions also apply.

+If the target type of leafref is a stand-in tag typed the stand-in tag rules also apply.

+TO DO: Is the following section useful?
+Doesn't it make the specification too complex?

+The author YANG model may require to use the legacy representation over the efficient stand-in representation.
+Then the description of the specific place, where this applies, needs to clearly and explicitly state that this derived type should not be encoded according to the stand-in rules.

 # Using Stand-In Tags

 ## Defining Stand-In Usage in Schema